State = require './state'

 if it were a substate of the domain, inheriting method calls and propagating

-events in the familiar fashion, until the action
+events in the familiar fashion, until the action is concluded, upon which the

-resumes its descent to its target
+Transition resumes its descent to its target.

 class Transition extends State

-constructor: ( target, source, expression, callback ) ->
+{ VIA_PROTO } = this constructor: ( target, source, expression, callback ) ->

-it tracks the transition’s progression as it traverses from source
+it tracks the transition’s progression as it traverses from source through

-the domain and on to target
+the domain and on to target.

 @superstate = source